matheusarro/matheusarro/README.md

 <h2 align='center'>About Me</h2>

 Hi!
-My name is Matheus.
-I'm a junior front-end developer who's been working with IT for a few years.
-My goal is to learn more and more, improving my hard and softskills.
-In this repository you will find some study projects and also personal ones.
+I'm Matheus, a front-end engineer with three years of programming experience and a background in IT.
+I'm passionate about continuous learning and aim to improve both my hard and soft skills.
+In this repository, you'll find a collection of my study and personal projects.

 <div>
   <img src='https://github-readme-stats.vercel.app/api?username=matheusarro&theme=react&count_private=true&include_all_commits=true&show_icons=true&hide_border=true' alt='GitHub Stats' height='160rem' />